Web Design Wilmington NC

 Step Two: Finding and Registering A Domain Name

-Find the right domain name
+Find the right domain name for your website

 You have almost certainly seen ads on the TV for “domain registration for only $0.99”.
 Do not be surprised if that bargain price only comes as part of a “package” when purchasing, such as hosting or e-mail accounts.
 Don’t be afraid to shop around and read what people say about a registrar online (Google their name plus “reviews” or “customer service”).